-Alan B. Miller Hall is a symbol of the enduring spirit of William and Mary.
-For the same entrepreneurial spirit that built W&M, the alma mater of a nation, lives on in Miller Hall, the home of The Mason School of Business.
-In the earliest discussions of Miller Hall, the goal was to create a place of vision, community and innovation.
+Alan B. Miller Hall is a symbol of the enduring spirit of William & Mary.
+The same entrepreneurial spirit that built W&M, Alma Mater of the Nation, lives on in Miller Hall, the home of the Raymond A. Mason School of Business.
+In the earliest discussions of Miller Hall, the goal was to create a place of vision, community, and innovation.

 Named for W&M alumnus Alan B. Miller and designed by Robert A.M.
 Stern Architects, L.L.P., Miller Hall is a crossroads for learning.
 Most importantly, it is the home of a teaching philosophy rooted in active learning, collaboration, mentoring, and teamwork.